- When Your Dog Has Seizures

 More Seizures From Anti-Seizure Medications?

 Furthermore, toxins and chemicals that are rather dangerous can build up in your dog's body.
 As a result, more seizures can occur.
-Simultaneously, life-threatening seizures and cluster seizures can begin if you try to cease using the medication.
+Simultaneously, life-threatening seizures, cluster seizures, and withdrawal seizures can begin if you try to cease using the medication.
 Keep in mind that Levetiracetam has been discovered to be quite a bit more safe than other options, but the risks still exist.

 Alternate Brands Of Anti-Seizure Medications